 The Manchester Writing School at Manchester Met is one of the most successful literary centres running in the UK today, and home to the country’s largest postgraduate English and Creative Writing community.

-More than 75 of our students and graduates have embarked upon publishing careers, launching first books, with many more achieving publication in journals and magazines, winning writing awards and prizes, and setting up small presses and anthologies.
-Our alumni include winners of the Costa First Novel Award and Forward Poetry Prize, and a long-listing for the Man Booker Prize.
+More than 85 of our students and graduates have embarked upon publishing careers, launching first books, with many more achieving publication in journals and magazines, winning writing awards and prizes, and setting up small presses and anthologies.
+Our alumni include winners of the Costa First Novel Award, Forward Poetry Prize and Yale Windham-Campell Prize, and a long-listing for the Man Booker Prize.

 From 1998 to 2016, students on our MA Creative Writing programme produced a full-length book, developed through writing workshops and completed, with expert one-to-one supervision, over a dedicated writing-up year.
 From 2016, the School offers a one-year MA with an extract from a proposed book as the final submission and a new Master of Fine Arts qualification for those wishing to complete their manuscript.
 There are specialist routes in Novel (including short fiction), Poetry, Writing for Children & Young Adults, Scriptwriting (for stage, screen and radio) and Creative Non-Fiction.